agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 their actions than nodes which are far away.
 For example, consider manoeauvering airplanes to avoid crash.

-# Continuous Continuous and the Conit Framework
+# Continuous consistency and the conit framework
 \label{sec:contcons}

 Strong consistency is a discrete proposition: an application provides